Celebrate Earth Hour 2023 Anywhere You Are

 Photo by NASA on Unsplash

-Earth Hour is one of the world’s largest grassroots movements for the environment.
+It’s only one of the world’s largest grassroots movements for the environment!

 Photo by Malte Schmidt on Unsplash

-What Does Earth Hour 2023 Hope to Accomplish
+What Does Earth Hour 2024 Aim To Do?

-By participating in Earth Hour 2023 you’re showing your leaders that this planet matters to you.
-You want them to represent your — and millions of other people’s — needs and concerns about reversing climate change and the destruction of nature.
+By participating in Earth Hour 2024, you’re showing your leaders that this planet matters to you.
+You’re telling them to represent your — and millions of other people’s — needs and concerns about reversing climate change and the destruction of nature.

 - Sydney Opera House